rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 #### Complete Encoder Block

-I choose 3 encoder blocks after initial blocks, because at the end of encoder the image size will be 14\*14\*256 with maximum receptive field of
+I choose 3 encoder blocks after initial blocks, because of that at the end of encoder the image size will be 14\*14\*256 with maximum receptive field of 103[RF table is given below].
+Which is pretty good input to the *Bottleneck block*.

 <img src="images/Encoder.png" alt="Enocder-Tensorboard" style="zoom:80%;" />